nya1/aw-watcher-workspace/README.md

 # aw-watcher-workspace

-Activity Watcher module to track the active workspace, each window activity will have the workspace context.
+A lightweight Activity Watcher module to track the active workspace, each logged activity will have the workspace context.

 ## Compatibility:
 - Tested on Ubuntu/Debian GNOME